 a.
-The Superintendent will serve as a liaison to the schools regarding Title I parent involvement issues
+The Superintendent will serve as a liaison to the schools regarding Title I parent involvement issues b.
+Provide training for the principal or designee of each participating school regarding Title I requirements for parent involvement, leadership strategies, and communication skills to assist him/her in facilitating the planning and implementation of parent involvement activities c.
+Provide information to schools about the indicators and assessment tools that will be used to monitor progress a.
+Assist parents/guardians in understanding such topics as the state's academic content standards and academic achievement standards, state and local academic assessments, the requirements of Title I, and how to monitor a child's progress and work with educators to improve the achievement of their children

-- b.
-Provide training for the principal or designee of each participating school regarding Title I requirements for parent involvement, leadership strategies, and communication skills to assist him/her in facilitating the planning and implementation of parent involvement activities - c.
-Provide information to schools about the indicators and assessment tools that will be used to monitor progress - 3.
-Build the capacity of schools and parents/guardians for strong parent involvement (20 USC 6318)
+3. Build the capacity of schools and parents/guardians for strong parent involvement (20 USC 6318)